sderose/ragnarok/Dominus/DOC/BaseDom.md

 * You can generate a SAX stream from any subtree, either as a generator of (eventType, args) tuples, or via event-type callbacks.

-* Methods that DOM defines on Node, but that do not apply to certain subclasses (such as manipulating child nodes on non-Elements) are consistently overridden to raise an Exception.
+* Methods that DOM defines on Node but that do not apply to certain subclasses (such as manipulating child nodes on non-Elements) are consistently overridden to raise an Exception.
 However, queries that are inapplicable (such as hasAttributes on a non-Element) simply return False.